Making calls to the Digital Growth Charts API¶

 We have produced a set of Postman Collections and Environments which can help you explore the dGC API.

-As we've specified our API documentation in the openAPI3 (formerly known as 'Swagger') format, we can auto-generate interactive API documentation, which allows you to actually make requests in the documentation site.
+As we've specified our API documentation in the openAPI3 (formerly known as 'Swagger') format, we can auto-generate API documentation.

 The Swagger API reference is here.